 First Nations and Inuit Youth Employment Strategy

-The FNIYES is tied to the Government of Canada's goal of enhancing Aboriginal Canadians' education, participation in the labour market and economic success.
+The First Nations and Inuit Youth Employment Strategy is part of the Government of Canada's effort to enhancing Indigenous Canadians' education, participation in the labour market and economic success.

-The First Nations and Inuit Youth Employment Strategy (FNIYES) supports First Nations and Inuit youth, between the ages of 15 and 30, who are ordinarily resident on reserve or in recognized communities.
+The FNIYES helps First Nations and Inuit youth, between the ages of 15 and 30, who are ordinarily resident on-reserve or in recognized communities:

-- Support development and enhancement of essential employability skills
+- develop and enhance essential employability skills

-The First Nations and Inuit Summer Work Experience Program supports initiatives to help First Nations and Inuit youth acquire skills, prepare for full-time employment and earn income to support post-secondary education, through summer work experience.
+- the First Nations and Inuit Summer Work Experience Program supports initiatives to help First Nations and Inuit youth acquire skills, prepare for full-time employment and earn income to support post-secondary education, through summer work experience

-The Government of Canada's Youth Employment Strategy
+Government of Canada's Youth Employment Strategy

-A total of 11 federal government departments are involved in delivering YES initiatives.
+Eleven federal government departments are involved in delivering YES initiatives.

-AANDC is responsible for employment and skills development under the YES for First Nations and Inuit youth.
+INAC is responsible for employment and skills development under the YES for First Nations and Inuit youth.

 - Date modified: